Magnolia Grow Guide

 - An organic mulch over the root zone helps retain soil moisture.
 Be sure you don’t use a mulch that contains lime, as this could cause yellowing of the leaves.
 If chlorosis does occur, a foliar application of chelated iron can help.

-- Do not fertilize a newly planted tree until the following growing season.
+- Do not fertilize a newly planted tree until the following the trees growing season.
 Then for the next two or three years, feed with a balanced fertilizer every other month during the growing season.
 After the first two or three years, fertilize just once or twice a year.

 - Do any necessary pruning and shaping while the tree is still young because removing large branches can leave scars that are open to infection.
+Young trees are more susceptible because less roots have formed

 - Magnolias are more trouble-free than many trees, and minor problems such as scale insects or leaf miners can be ignored.